-This program helps eligible on-reserve residents and Status Indians in the Yukon cover the costs of their daily living and provides funding to access employment supports.
+This program helps eligible on-reserve residents and Status Indians in Yukon:

-COVID-19: Additional $270 million to this program to address increased demand
+COVID-19: Additional income assistance funding to address increased demand

-The Government of Canada will provide an additional $270 million to this program to address increased demand from First Nations individuals and families affected by COVID-19.
+Previously, in May 2020, the Government of Canada announced a $270 million increase in funding to the On-reserve Income Assistance program to help address increased demand from First Nations individuals and families affected by COVID-19.